MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

     ![Selecting an image to add to a SharePoint page](media/image-library.png)

 - **Office templates**.
 When a user selects to create a new PowerPoint presentation (from PowerPoint for the web or the PowerPoint desktop app), the user can select the tab for your organization to see the templates.
 (To use this feature on PowerPoint for the web, users need to be assigned a license to Office 365 E3 or E5.
 The templates aren't available from the New menu.
-To create a file from a template, go to the PowerPoint start page > Office Template Library.)
+To create a file from a template, go to the PowerPoint start page > Office Template Library).
+Also note that the Office files to be uploaded to the template libraries must be in a template format, for example, dotx for Word, potx for PowerPoint and xltx for Excel.

     ![Selecting a template in PowerPoint](media/office-template-library.png)